Yemen army, in major victory, retakes two cities

 MILITANTS "CUT OFF"

-Emboldened by waning government control over the impoverished country during last year's popular protests that ousted former President Ali Abdullah Saleh, militants seized Jaar in March 2011, before occupying Zinjibar and the coastal town of Shaqra.

-U.S. officials say that President Abd-Rabbu Mansour Hadi - who came to power in February after Saleh signed a power transfer deal brokered by the Gulf states - is more cooperative in the fight against Islamist militancy than his predecessor.
+U.S. officials say that President Hadi - who came to power in February after Saleh signed a power-transfer deal brokered by the Gulf states - is more cooperative in the fight against Islamist militancy than his predecessor.

 Al Qaeda in the Arabian Peninsula (AQAP) is believed to be the most active branch of the global network and has plotted a number of botched attempts against U.S. targets.

-The Yemeni army, which was split by last year's protests between an old guard loyal to Saleh and a new guard seen as close to activists seeking his removal, moved against the militants last month following a series of insurgent attacks that killed hundreds of soldiers.

-The United States has limited its intervention to drone strikes, mostly hitting what it calls high-value targets, as well as training the Yemeni military.
+The United States has, however, limited its intervention to drone strikes, mostly hitting high-value targets, as well as training the Yemeni military.

-Hundreds of Yemeni soldiers and militants died in sustained clashes as the army pressed home its advance.
+Government troops launched their campaign to recapture the southern towns early in May, engaging in sustained clashes that left hundreds of militants and soldiers dead.

 Jaar, described as the breadbasket of Abyan province, occupies a strategically-important location at a major crossroads between Yemen's main port of Aden and the north.

-The army has reopened the vital Aden-Jaar road, which had been closed for more than a year, a military official said in a text message.
+A military official said in a text message that the army has reopened the vital Aden-Jaar road, which had been closed for more than a year.
 The road is the main link between Aden and the northern parts of Abyan province.

 In the town of Shaqra - which is further along the coast to the east - the official said troops had cornered the Islamist militants in two locations, adding that warplanes were taking part in the fighting.